moleculerjs/site/source/docs/0.15/networking.md

 >It is a simple implementation.
 It transfers Moleculer packets to consumers via pub/sub.
 There are not implemented offset, replay...etc features.

 {% note info Dependencies %}
-To use this transporter install the `kafka-node` module with `npm install kafka-node --save` command.
+To use this transporter install the `kafkajs` module with `npm install kafkajs --save` command.
 {% endnote %}

 **Connect to Zookeeper**